taranjeet/taranjeet.github.io/_posts/2017-07-11-adding-forms-dynamically-to-a-formset.md

 #### Use case 1: Create formset for a normal form

 Let's create a view wherein a user can add and store multiple books at once.
-For this we will need a form, whose formset can be made.
+For this, we will need a form, whose formset can be made.
 We will first start with a normal form and see how we can make formsets using normal form.
 We are using [Bootstrap](https://getbootstrap.com/) to power our styling.

 ![normal-dynamic-formset](/public/img/book_formset.png "Dynamic Formsets")